 Something that operates uniquely as work always is performed is an experimental nursing practice by including empirical findings in decision-making processes in addition to research-based evidence that challenges traditions.
 EBP is the integration of a base of research knowledge acquired systematically and that develops nurses' understandings and interpretations of patient values, needs, and expectations to make decisions by clinical nurses.
-More than just a -WILEY-Perspectives in PSYCHIATRIC CAR term, EBPs improve and develop outcomes, reduce expenditures, and encourage professionalism. $^{\rm 5}$
+More than just a term, EBPs improve and develop outcomes, reduce expenditures, and encourage professionalism. $^{\rm 5}$